Logesh-Sakthivel/Logesh-Sakthivel.github.io/_pages/cv.md

 Work experience
 ======

+* #### Senior Software Engineer <span style="color:#b5b5b5;font-size: 12px">June 2023 - Present</span>
+  * ###### _CURWB - Cisco Ultra Reliable Wireless Backhaul (formerly Fluidmesh)_ <span style="color:#b5b5b5;font-size: 11px">June 2023 - Present</span>

+    Cisco Ultra-Reliable Wireless Backhaul is a wireless technology that enables you to connect moving assets or extend your network where running fiber isn't feasible or affordable.
+It delivers up to a 7.8-Gbps data rate, 99.995% availability, less than 10-ms latency, and zero packet loss with seamless handoffs.

+    I am with the team of 3 members responsible for the Solution testing of the Magnum and Jeroboam product.

+    Point to Point link distance testing.
+Configuring the radio with the distance (2kms, 3kms, 4kms, 6kms, 8kms, 10kms) and getting the negotiated rate between the Point to Point radios and passing the 60% of the negotiated rate and verifying the results.

+    Automation includes API and CLI using pyATS framework in Python.

-* #### Software Engineer <span style="color:#b5b5b5;font-size: 12px">June 2021 - Present</span>
+* #### Software Engineer <span style="color:#b5b5b5;font-size: 12px">June 2021 - May 2023</span>
   * ###### _CURWB - Cisco Ultra Reliable Wireless Backhaul (formerly Fluidmesh)_ <span style="color:#b5b5b5;font-size: 11px">Apr 2022 - Present</span>

     Cisco Ultra-Reliable Wireless Backhaul is a wireless technology that enables you to connect moving assets or extend your network where running fiber isn't feasible or affordable.
 It delivers up to a 7.8-Gbps data rate, 99.995% availability, less than 10-ms latency, and zero packet loss with seamless handoffs.

-    I am with the team of 3 members responsible for the Solution testing of this product.
+    I am with the team of 3 members responsible for the Solution testing of the Magnum and Jeroboam product.

-    Automated the end to end Solution requirement of the product by configuring the device, passing the traffic streams, and performing the test scenarios.
+    Automated the end to end Solution requirement of the product by configuring the device, passing the traffic streams, and performing the test scenarios(Failover and Failback scenarios).

-    Handled different Layer Suites(L2, L3) and Verticals based on the customer deployment scenarios in the single script file.
+    Handled different Layer Suites(L2, L3) and Verticals (rails, mining, windfarm) based on the customer deployment scenarios in the single script file.
+Wireless client impact on REP switch convergence validation in both manual and automation.

+    GG - Global Gateway

+    ME - Mesh end

+    MP - Mesh point

+    L2 topology : ME -> MP(comm tower) -> MP(backhaul) -> MP(vehicle).

+    L3 topology : GG -> ME -> MP(backhaul) -> MP(vehicle)

     Automated the Ixia traffic profiles based on the requirement of the test scenarios.